ETL Orders and Returns Transfer Process

 Example Order Array of JSON Objects - Product Level Order

-If the merchant opts to provide product-level details, then a line items array is required.
+A line item array is required if the merchant opts to provide product-level details.
 The merchant should use this approach if processing partial returns based on line items.
-What follows is an example of a complete orders file containing 2 orders with line item specification.
+An example of a complete orders file containing two orders with line item specification follows.

 {